Representing Workers Across Los Angeles County in Employment Law Claims

 Employees are granted a wide range of protections under state and federal law.
 Workers should expect a workplace free from discrimination and harassment.
 Employees should also expect to be properly paid for the work that they perform.
 When employers violate these laws, it is important to turn to skilled legal counsel to help put a stop to these illegal actions.

 At Limonjyan Law Group, our attorney is committed to protecting the rights of workers throughout the greater Los Angeles area.
-If you believe your workplace rights are being violated, schedule an appointment at our law offices in Burbank by calling (213) 377-6707.
+If you believe your workplace rights are being violated, schedule an appointment at our offices by calling (213) 377-6707.

 Handling a Wide Range of Employment Law Matters